 ROI = ((Final value of Investment-Initial value of investment)/Cost of investment)*100%

-|Final value of the investment||INR 80,000|
+|The final value of the investment||INR 80,000|

-|Initial value of investment or cost of the investment||INR 50,000|
+|The initial value of investment or cost of the investment||INR 50,000|

 The cost of investment is similar to the initial investment.
 The return on investment is 60%.
 This can be easily compared to other investments, which will help in decision making.
 But mutual fund‘s return is stated as an annualized, and the above return is absolute return.
 Hence Anurag can also calculate the ROI using annualized return formula.

 Annualized return can be calculated using the following formula: